charlie0129/batt/README.md

 To enable this feature, run `sudo batt disable-charging-pre-sleep enable`.
 To disable, run `sudo batt disable-charging-pre-sleep disable`.

+### Upper and lower charge limit

+When you set a charge limit, for example, on a Lenovo ThinkPad, you can set two percentages.
+The first one is the upper limit, and the second one is the lower limit.
+When the battery charge is above the upper limit, the computer will stop charging.
+When the battery charge is below the lower limit, the computer will start charging.
+If the battery charge is between the two limits, the computer will keep whatever charging state it is in.

+`batt` have similar features built-in (since `v0.1.0-beta.5`).
+The charge limit you have set (using `batt limit`) will be used as the upper limit.
+By default, The lower limit will be set to 2% less than the upper limit.
+Same as using 'batt lower-limit-delta 2'.
+To customize the lower limit, use `batt lower-limit-delta`.

+For example, if you want to set the lower limit to be 5% less than the upper limit, run `sudo batt lower-limit-delta 5`.
+So, if you have your charge (upper) limit set to 60%, the lower limit will be 55%.

 ### Check logs

 Logs are directed to `/tmp/batt.log`.
 If something goes wrong, you can check the logs to see what happened.
 Or raise an issue with the logs attached, so we can debug together.